tbaggeroftheuk/WiiU-CDN-download-wip/README.md

 # quick heads up windows users

+If you dont want to use my exe files got the linux release download python for windows and follow linux installation

 if you are on windows and decided to use my exe files it might show something like windows smartscreen "Windows protected your PC" thats normal its because my exe files have short names, dont have a background in microsofts backend of win defender and it was made with pyinstaller if you get the non C# version